Best Arm Identification with Minimal Regret: Introduction

 \paragraph{Related work.} Both the problems of cumulative regret minimization and best arm identification have attracted considerable attention in the literature.
 The asymptotic lower bound for regret minimization was firstly established by \citet{lai1985asymptotically}, and further generalized by \citet{burnetas1996optimal}.
 Subsequently, a diverse range of policies, such as KL-UCB \citep{garivier2011kl, cappe2013kullback} and Thompson Sampling \citep{agrawal2012analysis, korda2013thompson}, have been meticulously developed to achieve asymptotic optimality across various scenarios.
 For an extensive survey of regret minimization algorithms, we refer to \citet{lattimore2020bandit}.

-Regarding BAI, there exist two complementary settings: the fixed-confidence and fixed-budget settings, which differ generally and do not yield interchangeable results.
-In this work, we focus on the fixed-confidence setting \citep{even2002pac}.
+In this work, we focus on the fixed-confidence BAI problem \citep{even2002pac}.
 A considerable body of research has been dedicated to establishing upper and lower bounds on the sample complexity of fixed-confidence BAI \citep{kalyanakrishnan2012pac,gabillon2012best,jamieson2014lil,kaufmann2016complexity}, and the gap was ultimately closed in \citet{garivier2016optimal}.
-Specifically, this insightful work provides a complete characterization of the expected sample complexity of BAI, and achieves the minimal sample complexity through a tracking strategy.
+Specifically, this insightful work provides a complete characterization of the expected sample complexity of BAI {as the confidence level goes to zero}, and achieves the minimal sample complexity through a tracking strategy named Track-and-Stop.

+While this paper focuses on the fixed-confidence setting, it is worth noting that BAI can also be explored under different paradigms: (1) the fixed-budget setting \citep{audibert2010best, karnin2013almost, carpentier2016tight, degenne2023existence}, which consists in minimizing error probability with a predetermined exploration budget; and (2) minimization of the simple regret \citep{bubeck2009pure, lattimore2016causal, zhao2023revisiting}, which consists in minimizing the expected regret of the selected arm after exploration.
+These frameworks are generally non-interchangeable and lead to different theoretical insights and performance guarantees.